 Photo: That’s me huddled over a feature I found in my unit on my very first CRM excavation, (in Edmonton, AB), which was total beginner’s luck.
 Pic was taken by my dad, who came with me that day to check the site out.

 When I started out in Cultural Resource Management (CRM) archaeology, I already had a field school under my belt.
 I showed up for my first CRM excavation thinking that I knew what I was doing.
 Within about 5 minutes I realized I actually had absolutely no idea what I was doing.
-CRM archaeology is incredibly different than academic archaeology, which I wasn’t prepared for.
+CRM archaeology can be quite different from academic archaeology, which I wasn’t prepared for.
 The good news is that I was able to learn quickly and pick up a lot of really valuable skills in a very short amount of time.
 If I could do it, so can you.
 So if you’re starting out in CRM and about to embark on your very first CRM dig, here’s a little bit of advice to help you be prepared.

 - Don’t be afraid to ask for help!
 I cannot stress this point enough.
 A little secret to share with you: when we have a new crew member who has never worked CRM before, we’re all expecting that you won’t know what you’re doing.
 And therefore we’re prepared for a lot of questions and prepared to hand out a lot of instruction and advice.
 Use that to your advantage!